Developmental Dysplasia of the Hip in Children

 - Traction pulls on the hip or thigh bones to pull them back into place.
 A pin may be put in your child's bone or cast, and hooked to ropes and a pulley.
 Weight is hung on the rope to help stretch the soft tissues around the hip bones.
 This helps the hip fit into the hip socket.

 - Physical and occupational therapy may be needed.
-A physical therapist teaches your child exercises to help him improve movement and strength.
-An occupational therapist teaches your child skills to help with his daily activities.
+A physical therapist teaches your child exercises to help him or her improve movement and strength.
+An occupational therapist teaches your child skills to help with his or her daily activities.

 Call 911 for any of the following: